EPS Polystyrene Compactors

 5. How can my business make money from Polystyrene Recycling?

 If you recycle your polystyrene instead of sending it to landfill, your business will save money on the Landfill Tax which is currently £102.10 per tonne for standard rated waste.
 And, if produced in large quantities it's also possible to get paid for your baled Polystyrene blocks by Recycling Companies who will collect them from your premises.
 The prices paid depend on quality, quantity and market conditions but could be around £600 per tonne.
 The blocks of compacted polystyrene can be stacked easily prior to collection.
-Our team of Waste Experts can introduce you to our trusted network of local recyclers to ensure you get the best prices and service.
+Our team of Waste Experts can introduce you to our trusted network of local recyclers to ensure you get the best prices and service for your polystyrene waste collection.

 6. What is Polystyrene made of?